Life in Italy 1970s to 1980s

 17th May 1972 Luigi Calabresi, a police officer that would be later awarded a gold medal of bravery for the Italian Republic, is killed in Milan.
 16 years later Leonardo Marino, Adriano Sofri, Giorgi Pietrostefani and Ovidio Bompressi are taken to custody in Milan, accused for the assassination.
 This matter is highly controversial and after many convictions and acquittals, the participants of the assassination are judged guilty of their crime.

-The Interior Minister Mariano Rumor iswas attending the ceremony held in the honor of Luigi Calabresi and during the ceremony a rebellion Gianfranco Bertoli attacks with a bomb and kills four people, leaving 45 injured.
+The Interior Minister Mariano Rumor attends the ceremony held in the honor of Luigi Calabresi and during the ceremony a rebellion Gianfranco Bertoli attacks with a bomb and kills four people, leaving 45 injured.

 In 1974 Edgardo Sogno reveals about his visit to the chief of the CIA station in Rome: he informs the chief about a neo-fascist revolution.
 Edgardo Sogna asks the US government to take some measures against this kind of revolution.
 In response to Sogno's question, the United States wrote that they will give any support in order to keep the communists away from the administration.
 In 2001 General Maletti had declared that he was not aware about his relations to CIA and had even not been told of the coup.

-Aldo Moro, the democrat had been killed in 1978 in the month of May by the Red Brigades.
-This had been a terrorist group which Mario Moretti had been leading then.
-Before the murder, he had been an important figure in the party and had been Prime Minister several times.
-He had also been trying to include their party in the majority of the parliament.
+Aldo Moro, a democrat, was first kidnapped and then killed, in May 1978, by the Red Brigades.
+The Red Brigades was a terrorist group which Mario Moretti was leading at the time.
+Before the murder, Aldo Moro had been an important figure in the Democrazia Cristiana party (Christian Democracy) and had been Prime Minister several times.

-The PCI had been the largest party in west Europe at the time which was because of its orientation towards reformists.
-Another reason had been because of its independence from the country of Moscow.
-The party had also been very strong in the central parts of Italy.
+The PCI (Italian Communist Party) was the largest communist party in Western Europe at the time, due to its orientation towards reformists.
+Another reason was because of its independence from Moscow (PCI led by Berlinguer broke with Moskow in 1976-77).
+The party was also very strong in the central parts of Italy.
 The party had managed the regions of Umbria, Emilia-Romagna and Tuscany quite efficiently for years.
+After Moro's murder the hope of a collaboration between the DC, Socialist and Communist Parties ended.

-In the years that Italy had faced the terrorist attacks in he 70s and in 80s the majority of the parliament had been made up of the parties that had supported the constitution.
-The communists had not taken a part in the main government functions.
+In the years that Italy faced the terrorist attacks in the 70s and in 80s, the majority of the parliament was made up of the parties that had supported the constitution.
+The communists did not take part in the main government functions.

-For the first time since 1945, in the 80s the two governments had been led by non-Christian premiers namely Bettino Craxi and Giovanni Spadolini.
-However, the main supporting factor for the government had been DC.
+For the first time since 1945, in the 80s the two governments were led by non-Christian premiers, namely Bettino Craxi and Giovanni Spadolini.
+However, the main supporting factor for the government was always DC (Democrazia Cristiana).

-Towards the end of year of 1989, PCI had gradually increased the number of their votes.
-This had been made possible by Enrico Berlinguer's leadership.
-PSI was led by Craxi Bettino which had become critical towards the communists and Soviet.
-He had pushed the public in favor of Ronald Regan in his position of the missiles that were perishing in the country which had been opposed by the communists.
+Towards the end of 1989, PCI had gradually increased the number of their votes.
+This was made possible by Enrico Berlinguer's leadership.
+PSI (Socialist Party) was led by Bettino Craxi which had become critical towards the communists and Soviet.
+He pushed the public in favor of Ronald Regan and the placement of the missiles in Sicily against Russia.

-The party had moved themselves to moderate positions and the PCI's ranks had increased in the year.
-The party had surpassed DC in the elections in 1984 only two days post Berlinguer's death which might have drawn sympathy from the locals.
-Large crowds of locals had attended his funeral and it was the only time when the DC had not been the nation's largest party in the elections.
-The government also revised the Lateran pact in 1927 which had been with Vatican and had included the State religion as Roman Catholicism.
+The Communist party moved to moderate positions and the PCI's ranks increased.
+The party surpassed DC in the elections in 1984, only two days after Berlinguer's death which might have drawn sympathy from the locals.
+Large crowds of people attended his funeral and it was the only time when the DC was not the nation's largest party in the elections.
+With Bettino Craxi the government also revised the Lateran pact of the 1927 with the Vatican; the revision, that crossed out Roman Catholicism as State religion, lighted the links between Italian government and Church.

-With the investigations of Mani Pulite, which started one year post the Soviet Union's collapse the country realized the extent to which corruption had been existing in the country and had included some the most important of the country's political parties.
+With the investigations of Mani Pulite, "Clean Hands", which started one year post the Soviet Union's collapse, the country realized the extent to which corruption existed in the country and included some the most important of the country's political parties.
 What followed after the investigation is known to everyone today as Second Republic.